Go on to

 the show was a piano player/folk singer named Bette White, followed by Giant

-agreed with this assessment, pointing out that Giant seemed quite pleased at
+Daily Times agreed with this assessment, pointing out that Giant seemed

 only band he ever shared a stage with that intimidated him.
 Billboard originally listed this show